marta-opalinska/Tactico/README.md

 Tactico is a **haptics framework for embedded devices**.
 It supports multiple embedded platforms and actuator types.

 ## Table of Contents
-1. Introduction - Introduction covering supported devices
+1. Introduction
+2. Currently Supported Hardware
-2. Framework Architecture - Framework architecture and classes
+3. Framework Architecture
-3. Code examples - Examples of code usage
+4. Code Examples

 # Introduction

 **Tactico** is a hardware independent C++  framework for **haptic device setup and control**.
 It is suitable for different types of actuators and actuator drivers.
 Currently, the framework supports LRA and ERM motors, but the modular architecture makes new hardware integration easy.
 The control module can be wired or wireless, depending on your preference.

-## Currently Supported Hardware
+# Currently Supported Hardware

 **Actuators**: Linear Resonant Actuator (LRA), Eccentric Rotating Mass (ERM)